Masta Killa: Career

-During the first round of solo projects, he made several appearances on tracks now considered Wu-Tang classics, such as "Winter Warz", "Duel of the Iron Mic", and "Glaciers of Ice".
+During the first round of solo projects, he made several appearances on Wu-Tang tracks, such as "Winter Warz", "Duel of the Iron Mic", and "Glaciers of Ice".
 His flow at the time attracted attention for being very slow and laid-back, in contrast to the more manic, forceful styles of members like Inspectah Deck and Ghostface Killah.
-Masta Killa is also the Clansman fondest of Chinese martial arts imagery.
+Masta Killa is also Wu-Tang's member fondest of Chinese martial arts imagery.
 In 1997, the Wu-Tang Clan's second album Wu-Tang Forever saw Masta become a mainstay in the group's line-up with regular appearances throughout the double album.

-Masta Killa was the last member to release a solo project, after it was delayed for several years and finally released in June 2004 with the title No Said Date; critically acclaimed, it became independent label Nature Sounds' best-selling album, notable for featuring every core member of the Wu-Tang Clan on the album after a period in the group's history that lacked unity.
+Masta Killa was the last member to release a solo project, after it was delayed for several years and finally released in June 2004 with the title No Said Date; critically acclaimed, it became independent label Nature Sounds' best-selling album, and was the first Wu-Tang solo album since GZA's Liquid Swords to feature guest appearances from all 9 original Clan members.
 His second album, Made in Brooklyn, was released on August 8, 2006, and includes production from Pete Rock and MF Doom.
 "Ringing Bells", the Bronze Nazareth-produced lead single from the album, was released in March 2006.

 In December 2012 he released his third album titled Selling My Soul, an LP with heavy soul grooves and guests including Kurupt and the late Ol' Dirty Bastard.
 The album was intended as a precursor to his long-awaited album Loyalty is Royalty, first announced in 2010 and eventually released in 2017.

 Personal life

 On the Wu-Tang Corp. website, Masta Killa stated, "I know I seem serious and quiet to a lot of the fans.
 That's because I take my work seriously.
 It's not a game.
 The Clan and I work hard to give you the best."
-He is a fan of Gladys Knight, Patti LaBelle, Barry White, Parliament-Funkadelic and Ohio Players.
+He is a fan of Princess Diana, Patti LaBelle, Barry White, Parliament-Funkadelic and Ohio Players.

-Like fellow Wu-Tang Clan members GZA and RZA, Masta Killa is a vegetarian.

-Masta Killa is related to both Marvin Gaye and Nat Turner, as revealed in the 2019 Wu-Tang documentary Of Mics and Men.
-Masta Killa has two sons, Eternal and Jason.